 Additionally, Georgia tied at No. 47 with New Mexico for one of the lowest percentages of insured adults aged 18-64.

-The state also ranked fifth for one of the nation’s highest infant mortality rates — 7.8 in the country, according to the CDC.
+The state also ranked fifth for one of the nation's highest infant mortality rates — 7.5 per 1,000 live births, according to the CDC.

 - New Hampshire

 - District of Columbia

 - Rhode Island